 The College is committed to the prevention of Sexual Misconduct, Relationship Violence, and Stalking through education and awareness programs.
 Incoming students and new employees receive primary education and prevention training as part of their orientation, and returning employees and students receive ongoing training and related programs.

-Resources are also available through the Department of Campus Police Website (shared by Hampshire, Mount Holyoke, and Smith Colleges).
+Resources are also available through Hampshire College's campus safety.
 The website offers safety information including: locations of call boxes and 911 telephones, transportation services, programs and workshops offered by campus police on sexual assault prevention, and general safety tips.

 Examples of prevention and education programs for students include: